 To receive information on future updates of getsources, please complete the registration form below or send a message to the above address with the subject line getsources mailing list containing your e-mail address, your full name, and the name and address of your institute.
 To unregister, it is sufficient to send an e-mail requesting removal from the mailing list.

 The author makes no representations about the suitability of this software for any purpose.
 This software are provided as is without any expressed or implied warranty.

 The names of the institutions with which the author is or has been affiliated shall not be used to publicise any data and (or) results generated by this software.
 All findings and their interpretation are the opinions of the user and do not necessarily reflect those of the author nor the institutions with which the author is or has been affiliated.

 Software requirements: (1) Computer with at least 4 GB of memory, many GB of disk space (preferably in locally attached hard drives: network drives are too slow).
 (2) Mac OS X or Linux operating system (other systems not tested).
 (3) Bash shell, CFITSIO library (by W. D. Pence), SWarp (by E. Bertin), Intel FORTRAN compiler or GFORTRAN version 4.5 or later (working installation), and WCSTools (by J. Mink).
-The latter is not strictly required, but without xy2sky from WCSTools, extraction catalogs will not provide world coordinates.
+The latter is not strictly required, but without xy2sky from WCSTools, extraction catalogs from getsources will not provide world coordinates.